Tim Armstrong (executive): Google

-In the summer of 2000, Armstrong was appointed vice-president of Strategic Partners at New York-based news-and-gaming company Snowball.
-While there he became interested in Google ads and arranged to meet its sales and operations chief, Omid Kordestani.
-Kordestani invited him to California to meet Sergey Brin and Larry Page, who subsequently appointed him as U.S. sales chief for Google.
-He held positions such as President of Google's Americas Operations, and Senior Vice President of Google Inc. Armstrong has been credited for helping establish Google AdSense in 2005.
-Armstrong led Google into display advertising, aided by a $3.1 billion acquisition of Doubleclick in 2007.
+In the summer of 2000, Armstrong was appointed Vice President of Strategic Partners at New York-based news-and-gaming company Snowball.
+While there he became interested in Google Ads and arranged to meet its Chief of Sales and Operations, Omid Kordestani.
+Kordestani invited him to California to meet Sergey Brin and Larry Page, who subsequently appointed him as Vice President for Advertising Sales at Google.
+He went on to hold the positions of President of Google's Americas Operations, and Senior Vice President of Google Inc. Armstrong has been credited for helping establish Google AdSense in 2005.
+Armstrong led Google into display advertising, aided by a $3.1 billion acquisition of DoubleClick in 2007.
 He used part of the wealth he amassed at Google to establish the New Jersey news website Patch Media, which was later acquired by AOL when Armstrong was appointed.

 AOL

 In early 2009, Jeff Bewkes, the chairman of Time Warner, announced that he wanted to coordinate AOL as a private company.
 At the time, the firm's revenues had dropped around 22% to just under $3.3 billion between 2008 and 2009.
 Bewkes appointed Armstrong as CEO of AOL on March 12, 2009, seeing him as a way to regain and secure the trust of Wall Street, Silicon Valley, and advertisers.

 Under Armstrong, AOL became a player in advertising.
 In 2009, Armstrong was named by Fortune magazine as one of the "40 under 40".
 Armstrong helped AOL rebrand as a content company, focusing on original material, and making the decision to cut the number of ads generated by the firm to make advertising more exclusive and appealing to the most prominent advertisers.
 In 2010, Time Warner formally consented to AOL becoming a privately traded company on the New York Stock Exchange.
 It resulted in a cut of the company's workforce by one-third and a reduction to often a single featured advert a day, instead of the 15 previously.
-That year, Armstrong sold AOL-owned social networking site Bebo for around $10 million, a reported eightieth of its original cost.
+That year, Armstrong sold AOL-owned social networking site Bebo for around $10 million.
 Another 1000 employees were laid off in March 2011.

 According to the Cambridge University Press, Armstrong's strategy focuses on digital journalism in local communities, especially ones without their own newspapers.
 Consolidating the move into journalism came in June 2011 with the acquisition of The Huffington Post.
 Armstrong appointed Arianna Huffington, the co-founder and editor-in-chief of the paper as president.
 Armstrong launched a number of sites under the AOL banner which specifically cater to women, including StyleList.com, AOL Shopping, and KitchenDaily.com, and 60% of the readers at Patch Media are female.